Introduction to cannabinoids

 The science of cannabinoids

-There are three main types of cannabinoids:
+There are three main categories of cannabinoids:

 Type of cannabinoid | Description |